 The Brotherhood member, who spoke on condition of anonymity out of fear for his personal safety, said the document was prepared in March 2016 as a primary means of defending against accusations directed at the group.
 He said that the document is the official response used by the Muslim Brotherhood, and “the most relied-upon [means] among the leadership for officially defending the group.”
 He said, “It’s difficult for the Brotherhood leadership to take action at the individual level within the United States to defend the group in Egypt, especially after the arrival of Trump.”

 The source, who is affiliated with the so-called historical leadership represented by Mahmoud Hussein and Mahmoud Ezzat, said that this document was also sent to some official agencies in London in response to an investigation opened in the United Kingdom into the Brotherhood’s position on the issue of violence and terrorism.
-According to the source, it played a role in freezing the investigation and preventing the group from being labeled as a terrorist organization in the United Kingdom.
+According to the source, the document played a role in freezing the investigation and preventing the group from being labeled as a terrorist organization in the United Kingdom.
 He added that a law firm and academic studies center helped prepare the text, yet declined to name them for security reasons.

-Below, Al-Monitor examines the most important points laid out in the 62-page document.
+Below, Al-Monitor examines the most important points laid out in the 69-page document.
 It includes legal, historical and political commentary, in addition to the text of the bill proposed in Congress last year that promoted the document’s drafting.

 In the first part of the document, titled “Responding to the Draft Law of the US Congress to Include the Brotherhood on the List of Terrorist Organizations,” the group refutes what is stated in the bill from its point of view, specifically the reasons the bill relied upon for listing the group.
 The first part of the document is divided into five sections: first, the listing of the group as a terrorist organization in Syria, Egypt, Saudi Arabia, the United Arab Emirates (UAE) and Russia; second, the establishment of the Muslim Brotherhood in Egypt in 1928 by Hassan al-Banna and its growth throughout the world; third, the group’s religious principles, especially those that talk about “dying in the way of Allah” (which those proposing the US bill considered to be evidence the group forced religion through “jihad”); fourth, responding to the bill’s claim that because al-Qaeda leaders follow the Brotherhood this means the group targets the United States; and fifth, accusations that the Brotherhood committed violent crimes against the Egyptian government in 2015.